anthonyscorrea/cmba-bylaws/docs/01-consitution-and-bylaws.md

 1. This deadline may be extended by the President at his discretion following a written petition by the team that shows a just and reasonable cause for extension, and evidence of a good faith effort to meet the deadline.
 1. This rule applies to any players legally added to the roster after the stated deadline.
 1. Uniforms shall consist of, but are not limited to, matching team caps and jerseys with assigned team uniform numbers.
 1. Players must be dressed in proper baseball pants.
-These pants need not match the team’s uniform, however, the Association encourages all players to wear matching pants.
+These pants need not match the team’s uniform, however, the League encourages all players to wear matching pants.
 Sweatpants, shorts, jeans, or any other type of pants other than baseball pants are prohibited.

 ### Manager
-The Manager is that person who has been officially recognized as the entrant of a team into the Association.
+The Manager is that person who has been officially recognized as the entrant of a team into the League.
 The Manager has the ultimate responsibility for the team’s compliance with all by-laws as set forth in this Constitution.
-The manager of a franchise is responsible for all actions of his players and coaches and may be fined up to fifty dollars ($50.00) for any violations of codes of conduct and league rules as set forth in this document, or any other actions deemed detrimental to the objectives and standards of the Association.
+The manager of a franchise is responsible for all actions of his players and coaches and may be fined up to fifty dollars ($50.00) for any violations of codes of conduct and league rules as set forth in this document, or any other actions deemed detrimental to the objectives and standards of the League.

 1. Severe violations of league rules and codes of conduct may result in the suspension of the offending player or manager for the balance of the season or possible permanent banishment from the league, if so ruled by the President.

 ### Manager Changes
 Management of the team may officially change from one person to another during the dates that team is formally recognized as an entity as specified in [Recognition](#recognition) only with the written consent of the outgoing manager, or rostered members of the team can show that the Manager has not been faithfully and/or competently fulfilling his requirements as outlined in this Constitution.

-1. Management changes under this Section may only take place pending the outcome of a hearing, which shall take place at the earliest possible date between the Association President, the Manager in question, and the parties seeking a change in management.
+1. Management changes under this Section may only take place pending the outcome of a hearing, which shall take place at the earliest possible date between the League President, the Manager in question, and the parties seeking a change in management.
 1. The President may ask other managers to attend this hearing to serve in an advisory role.
 1. Failure to appear at this hearing by either party involved shall automatically result in an outcome favorable to the party in attendance.
 1. Teams with management conflicts of this nature may not play league games until the completion of this hearing and resolution of the conflict.
-Management changes outside of the dates that a team is formally recognized as an entity as specified in [Recognition](#recognition) are beyond the control of the Association and President and are not subject to any formal mechanisms of change as outlined in this Constitution.
+Management changes outside of the dates that a team is formally recognized as an entity as specified in [Recognition](#recognition) are beyond the control of the League and President and are not subject to any formal mechanisms of change as outlined in this Constitution.
 Resolution of any outstanding conflicts associated with such management changes are the sole responsibility of the parties involved.

 ## Team Rosters; Players and Eligibility

 ### Roster Deadline; Roster Size
 Prior to June 1, each team has an “open roster.”
-Association teams must submit a roster of their players to the President no later than June 1 of each year.
+League teams must submit a roster of their players to the President no later than June 1 of each year.
 Any team that does not submit its roster to the President by June 1 as required by this [Roster Deadline; Roster Size](#roster-deadline-roster-size) and in accordance with the information requirements in [Roster Information Requirements](#roster-information-requirements) shall be deemed not in good standing.
 Consequences of not being in good standing are defined in [Classification; Standing](#classification-standing) of the Constitution.
 This submitted roster plus any and all legal roster transactions per [Roster Transactions](#roster-transactions), shall be considered official.
 Players not on a team’s official roster are ineligible for play, except where specifically noted in this [Teams And Managers](#teams-and-managers).
 Each team’s roster must contain a minimum of sixteen (16) players and shall not exceed twenty-six (26) players, in each case, excluding non-playing managers and coaches.

 ### Roster Information Requirements